What is Asperger syndrome?

 These are often referred to as 'the triad of impairments'.

-People with Asperger syndrome are often of average or above average intelligence.
-Most speak very fluently, though their words may sound formal or stilted.
+People with Asperger syndrome are of average or above-average intelligence.
+Most speak fluently, though their words may sound overly-formal or stilted.
 People with Asperger syndrome find it more difficult to read body language and social signals which most of us take for granted.

-You can't tell that someone has Asperger syndrome from their outward appearance.
+You cannot tell that someone has Asperger syndrome from their physical appearance.

 By giving children and adults with Asperger syndrome the right support and encouragement, they can lead full and independent lives.

 What Asperger syndrome is not: